marklcrns/nvim-config/README.md

 ## Installation

-Just simply run `make` to install all the necessary dependencies and directories
+Just simply run `make` to install all the necessary dependencies and directories.

 ```bash
 make